Using your netbook safely at home

 Did you know…

-Most network providers like O2 and Orange now provide services for Parents/Carers to restrict the information that is sent and, in some cases, location based services altogether.
+Most network providers like O2 and EE now provide services for Parents/Carers to restrict the information that is sent and, in some cases, location based services altogether.
 This can help in restricting material which may be rated as 18+ as well.

 Helpful Guides for Everyone